-brush border disaccharidases Digestive enzymes produced by cells of the intestinal wall that break disaccharides into simple sugars.
 The small intestine is where the majority of digestion and absorption of carbohydrates and other nutrients occurs.
 In the duodenum, the bolus of food is exposed to digestive enzymes from the pancreas, gallbladder, and cells of the small intestine (see Figure 2.4).
 The pancreas secretes pancreatic amylase.
-This enzyme continues the digestion of starch, breaking it down into the disaccharide maltose.
+This enzyme continues the digestion of starch, breaking it down into the disaccharide pancreatic amylase An enzyme secreted by the pancreas into the duodenum that assists in the digestion of starches.

+maltose.
 The mucosal cells and microvilli of the intestinal tract contain their own enzymes called the brush border disaccharidases.
-These enzymes go to work on the food as it enters the small intestine maltase A digestive enzyme that breaks down maltose into two glucose molecules.
+These enzymes go to work on the food as it enters the small intestine and break brush border disacchari-dases Digestive enzymes produced by cells of the intestinal wall that break disaccharides into simple sugars.

+maltase A digestive enzyme that breaks down maltose into two glucose molecules.